coroa/python-project-skeleton/docs/nonlisted/project_layout.rst

 Testing
 ~~~~~~~

 Here, tests are encapsulated in a separate ``tests`` folder.
-With this
+With this encapsulation,
-encapsulation, outside the main library folder, it is easier to control that
+outside the main library folder, it is easier to control that tests do not import from
-tests do not import from relative paths and can only access the library code
+relative paths and can only access the library code after library installation
-after library installation (regardless of the installation mode).
-Also, having
+(regardless of the installation mode).
+Also, having ``tests`` in a separated folder
-``tests`` in a separated folder facilitates the configuration files layout on
-excluding tests from deployment (``MANIFEST.in``) and code quality
+facilitates the configuration files layout on excluding tests from deployment
-(``.codacy.yaml``) or coverage (``.coveragerc``).
+(``MANIFEST.in``) and coverage (``.coveragerc``).

 Documentation
 ~~~~~~~~~~~~~